Moving overseas is easy, right? Just throw everything into a suitcase, call a Lyft and get going.

 Get the right hardware for global travel

 This could be a page in itself.
-In fact, I will make it one, later.
 Let’s just focus on a few things.

 Priorities for hardware for global travel are:

 Laptops: Here are the class winners in each category